louiejtaylor/grabseqs/README.md

 # grabseqs

-Utility for simplifying bulk downloadind data from NCBI SRA.
+Utility for simplifying bulk downloading data from NCBI SRA.

-(in active development--tests and more features coming soon)
+(in active development--tests and more repositories [MG-RAST] coming soon)

 ## Quick start